 What does it cost to run Holy Trinity?

 It costs about £10,000 per month to run Holy Trinity.
-About 50% of that is paid to the diocese - to pay for our own rector, but also to help provide clergy in parts of Birmingham diocese which couldn't otherwise afford a priest.
-About 25% goes on running the church building (insurance, heating & maintenance).
-The rest goes on paying salaries for our Parish Administrator & shared Youth Worker, & general Admin costs.
+About 50% of that is paid to the diocese – to pay for our own rector, but also to help provide clergy in parts of Birmingham diocese which couldn’t otherwise afford a priest.
+About 25% goes on running the church building (insurance, heating and maintenance).
+The rest goes on paying salaries for our Parish Administrator and shared Youth Worker, and general Admin costs.

 Where does the money come from?